-Update, May 13, 2021 (10:25 AM ET): We’ve updated the Samsung Galaxy Watch 4 hub below with new rumors related to a blood glucose monitor feature.
-We also have new rumors related to a supposed release timeframe.
+Update: July 14, 2021 (12:37 PM ET): We’ve updated the Samsung Galaxy Watch 4 hub below with new leaked images and some possible pricing info.
 Read on for all the latest!

 Original article: The Samsung Galaxy Watch 3 was among the few smartwatches to challenge the Apple Watch Series 6 in 2020.
 Now, the Korean company’s flagship wearable is due for an upgrade, likely in the form of the Samsung Galaxy Watch 4.